Pregnancy is one common cause, but there are many other reasons why you might feel sick in the morning.

 - Eat foods containing ginger – such as ginger biscuits.

-- Eat smaller, more frequent meals – rather than larger ones, spaced apart by hours at a time.
+- Eat smaller, more frequent meals, rather than larger ones every few hours.

 Why do I feel sick every day?

 If you find that you're feeling sick regularly, this might indicate that there's a wider problem at hand.

 If you suffer from insomnia, stress, anxiety or you've been eating poorly, this could contribute to more regular feelings of nausea.
 Lifestyle improvements such as a regular sleeping pattern, drinking more water and eating a balanced diet might help to banish nasty feelings of sickness.

 Dr Deborah Lee says, "If you find yourself feeling sick in the mornings there could be any number of underlying causes, but if this is persisting, it's time to see your GP.
 Once a diagnosis has been made, you can take the necessary steps to feel better."